GregSym/wavy_podcast_app/README.md

 ## Notes:

-There is no platform implementation for audio on Windows 10 and consequently, while the build will run, it will not play media.
-It has occurred to me that this is a somewhat crucial issue to solve for a podcast application.
+There is still no notifications solution for Windows in the build

+Notification support has also recently got better on just_audio, possibly to the degree that dropping better_player may be viable for targeting mobile (see above diatribe about stacked media players)